nickyhajal/world-domination-summit/_content/academies.md

 	<div class="collapsable-content">
 	Thursday, July 9, 2015 from 9:00 AM to 12:00 PM
 		<h4>Summary</h4>
 		The Location Rebel Academy was designed specifically for people who are looking to start a business that lets them leave their job and either travel or work from home - as quickly as possible.
-It skips the fluff and the typical "follow your passion" mantra for a practical, repeatable strategy to help you build income, confidence, and the foundation for a mobile business.
+It skips the fluff and the typical "follow your passion" mantra for a practical, repeatable strategy to help you build income, confidence, and the foundation for a mobile business.<p></p>
 Attendees of this Academy will: Uncover the essentials of which skills you need to build a business that you can run from anywhere.
 Learn why "following your passion" is bad advice for people wanting to build this type of business.
 Practice the easiest way to start making money from anywhere, that you can apply today.
 Discuss how to scale your business up over the long term to achieve the ever-elusive "passive income".
-Discover strategies for how to actually be productive and manage your time when you're on the road
+Discover strategies for how to actually be productive and manage your time when you're on the road.
 <h4><a href="https://www.eventbrite.com/e/wds-academy-how-to-become-a-location-rebel-tickets-16259605919" target="_blank">Register for Location Rebel</a></h4>

 		<!-- <h4>About Sean Ogle</h4>